 Hi all, I just bumped into Lasp and it looks amazing.
 We currently use riak_core in our project and one thing I didn't quite follow was if lasp can handle chashed primary nodes and handoffs like how the riak_core VNodes works.
 Are there any additional docs or some source files in particular I should be looking at?
 Thanks!

 Posted by Christopher JImison over 4 years ago

 Handling unexpected node exit and rejoin on different port

 I've been playing with lasp_pg from the Elixir terminal and noticed this behavior: I'm doing this from two elixir terminal sessions: Start node lasp1.
 Start node lasp2.
 Join to lasp1.
 Kill session (^C^C) Lasp1 says lasp2 is disconnected.
 Start node lasp2 again.
 Join to lasp1.
 Lasp1 now has two lasp2's in the membership list and continues to say that lasp2 is disconnected.
 I understand *why* it's doing this - the new lasp2 is connecting on a different port.
 The main issue is that, to stop the errors from coming in, I must force lasp2 to leave to clear out the previous lasp2 connection and then have lasp2 join again.
 Is there a way to force the lasp2's old connection to 'expire' based on its old port and remove it from the membership?

-Posted by Douglas Vought over 4 years ago
+Posted by Douglas Vought almost 5 years ago

 Is it possible to connect without Erlang node connection?